tychonievich/quizzes/README.md

 	Extra-weight options are not currently supported; decrease the weight of other items instead.

 	Weights will be normalized and do not need to add up to point weight, but must not sum to zero.

+**Bug**: currently, hidden rubric items (`x.`) still have to be graded.
+There are several places the code needs to change to fix that (display, error-checking, grade array creation, grading).

+**Warning**: rubric grading has only been tested with image questions so far, and that only a little.
+Other bugs likely.

+- [ ] display grade ranges before grading
+- [ ] display "not yet graded"

 If there is a rubric, then the question is ungraded until a human grades it.
 Post-autograde pre-human grade, the quiz grade shows as a grade range, as e.g. "3--7 / 8 (37--88%)"